-- (WI) 3353 American Ethnic Geography.
-(3-0) A geographical analysis of ethnic groups in the United States with emphasis on their settlement patterns, spatial interactions, and current problems. - 3355 Geography of Crime.
+- (WI)-3353 American Ethnic Geography.
+(3-0) A geographical analysis of ethnic groups in the United States with emphasis on their settlement patterns, spatial interactions, and current problems.
+(MC) - 3355 Geography of Crime.
 (3-0) This course deals with the spatial manifestation of crime.
 It aims at providing an understanding of geographical aspects of crime and criminal behavior.
 Students are exposed to theories and analysis methods and models explaining and predicting crime spatial patterns.
-Computer exercises give students hands-on experience on crime pattern analysis. - 3411 Map Compilation and Graphics.
-(3-2) An introduction to map compilation, projections, instrumentation, and graphic techniques in presenting statistical data for planning and geographical analysis. - 3416 Principles of Remote Sensing.
+Computer exercises give students hands-on experience on crime pattern analysis. - 3411 Maps and Mapmaking-Compilation and Graphies.
+(3-2) An introduction to reference and thematic map use and design.
+The course introduces basic cartographic mapping techniques for quantitative and qualitative data, teaches about geospatial analysis and interpretation, and enables students to design basic maps.
+An introduction to map compilation, projections, instrumentation, and graphic techniques in presenting statistical data for planning and geographical analysis. - 3416 Principles of Remote Sensing.
 (3-2) Introduction to the acquisition, mensuration, interpretation, and mapping of aerial photographs and satellite images for environmental monitoring and inventorying.
 Prerequisite: GEO 2410. - 3434 Water Resources.
 (3-2) This course analyzes within a geographical perspective, the formation, use, conservation, and management of water resources.
 The students will develop a working knowledge of the hydrologic, water quality, legal, economic, political, and societal factors that determine water availability, hazards, use, demand, and allocation.
 Prerequisite: GEO 2410 or equivalent. - 4190 Independent Study.
 (1-0) Individual study under direct supervision of a professor.
 May involve field trips.
 This course may be repeated for credit, but a student may not exceed six hours of credit in Independent Study. - 4290 Independent Study.
 (2-0) Individual study under direct supervision of a professor.
 May involve field trips.
 This course may be repeated for credit, but a student may not exceed six hours of credit in Independent Study. - 4306 Geography of the Southwest.
 (3-0) Though primarily defined by aridity, the southwestern United States is extremely diverse in its environments and its people.
 This course explores how people have related to this land.
-This course also examines current issues and future trends in natural resources and cultural processes in the region. - (WI) 4310 Regional Field Studies.
+This course also examines current issues and future trends in natural resources and cultural processes in the region.
+(MC) - (WI) 4310 Regional Field Studies.
 (3-0) Observation, description, and analysis of a geographical environment based upon off-campus study in that environment.
-May be repeated once, provided the second study is in a different region, for a total of 6 semester hours. - 4313 Environmental Management.
+May be repeated once, provided the second study is in a different region, for a total of 6 semester hours. - (WI) 4313 Environmental Management.
 (3-0) This course provides an analysis of the causes of environmental problems, from local to global scale, and the evaluation of attempts at management and solutions of those problems.
 Emphasis will be placed on the role that geography can play in environmental degradation and management.
 Prerequisite: GEO 2410 or equivalent. - (WI) 4314 River Basin Management.
 (3-0) The purpose of this course is to study principles and practices of large-scale river basin management.
 Emphasis is on integrated management of land and water resources, including economic development and environmental protection issues.
 Prerequisite: GEO 2410 or equivalent. - 4316 Landscape Biogeography.
 (3-0) Investigation of present-day and post-Pleistocene spatial patterns of plants, animals, and biogeograpical processes.
 Human interactions with biogeographical patterns is also addressed, as are methods for reconstructing Holocene patterns of biogeographic distribution.
 Course to be taught over every other year.
 Prerequisite: GEO 2410. - 4321 Planning Methods and Procedures.
 (3-0) A practical course on the design, analysis, and implementation of planning studies and procedures, with emphasis on methods utilized in planning for housing, community facilities, industry, commerce, and transportation including a discussion of renewal, community development, fund generation, and programming.